tum-pbs/pbdl-book/overview.md

-The resulting methods have a huge potential to improve what can be done with numerical methods: e.g., in scenarios where solves target cases from a certain well-defined problem domain repeatedly, it can make a lot of sense to once invest significant resources to train an neural network that supports the repeated solves.
+The resulting methods have a huge potential to improve what can be done with numerical methods: e.g., in scenarios where a solver targets cases from a certain well-defined problem domain repeatedly, it can make a lot of sense to once invest significant resources to train an neural network that supports the repeated solves.
 Based on the